Knowledge base

 Check that the Mail Service is configured optimally.

-If you are unsure of your email password, the troubleshooting guides help you resolve any potential issues:
+The troubleshooting guides help you resolve any issues:

 - Refer to the solutions provided in this other guide regarding email in general.